ibm-cloud-docs/vpc/advanced-vpc-routing.md

 {: #routing-limitations}

 - Currently, custom default static routes are not available.
 Only non-default static routes are supported.
-- You can set the next hop to be an ip address only.
+- You can set the next hop to be an IP address only.